-Rockets fired at U.S. Embassy land inside Baghdad's Green Zone, damaging compound
+Rockets fired at U.S. embassy land inside Baghdad's Green Zone, damaging compound

 Washington, which is slowly reducing its 5,000 troops in Iraq, threatened to shut its embassy unless the Iraqi government reins in Iran-aligned militias.

-Reporting by Ahmed Rasheed and Hesham Abdul Khalek; Additional reporting by Ahmed Tolba; Writing by Ahmed Rasheed; Editing by Angus MacSwan
+Reporting by Ahmed Rasheed and Hesham Abdul Khalek; Additional reporting by Ahmed Tolba and David Brunnstrom; Writing by Ahmed Rasheed; Editing by Angus MacSwan and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.